What if I told you that your portfolio isn’t about bragging, showing off, or really even about you at all?

 Essential Questions Your Portfolio Should Answer

 It’s a weird twist, but I’ve come to notice that the portfolio pieces that sell my clients aren’t necessarily my most outstanding work…nope.
 They’re quality pieces for sure, but they’re definitely not what I would say is my most stellar work.
-It’s come to hit me that that’s because clients don’t come to you necessarily for your best…they come to you to address their problems.
+That’s because clients don’t come to you for your best…they come to you to address their problems.